OE8FNK/eb6/README.md

 connects the ESP32 and the MAX2870 together, saveing lot of work with the connections and make the El burrito look much better

-with
-ESP32 pin	goes to	 description
+ESP32 pin - goes to -  description
-"mezzanine"

 26	 CE  	 output, enables MAX2870